 Spaces for Support & Awareness

-- White Accountability for Dismantling Racism - Tuesday, June 30th at 3pm EST on Zoom: Join a conversation for white students to explore barriers that prevent us, as white people, from engaging in racial equity work.
+- White Accountability for Dismantling Racism - Bi-weekly on Tuesdays at 3 p.m.
+EST (starting September 8): Join a conversation for white students to explore barriers that prevent us, as white people, from engaging in racial equity work.
 This space will focus on addressing ways we perpetuate harm and contribute to individualized and systemic racism.
 This conversation is an important step in dismantling racism without relying on people of color to do the emotional labor.
-Please use the Zoom link above to join the conversation.
-Feel free to email Jason Parcover, PhD at email@example.com or Brad Bryk, PsyD at firstname.lastname@example.org with any questions about the space.
+Please join us on Zoom; no registration necessary.
+Feel free to email Jason Parcover, PhD, at firstname.lastname@example.org or Brad Bryk, PsyD, at email@example.com with any questions about the space.

 Resources for Black & African American Community Members & People of Color